Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Here is a fact that surprises many new solar owners: Solar panels are more efficient in cold weather than in hot weather.

 Like all electronic devices, solar panels operate more efficiently when they are cool.
 When a solar panel gets too hot (such as on a 100°F summer day), the voltage drops, which reduces the overall power output.
+Conversely, on a crisp, clear, sub-freezing winter day, the voltage increases.
+If the sun is shining brightly, your panels might actually produce more power per hour than they would on a sweltering summer afternoon!

-Designing an Off-Grid System for Winter
+Practical Checklist: Designing an Off-Grid System for Winter

 If you live in an area with harsh winters, frequent rain, or heavy snow, you need to design your off-grid system with these factors in mind.

-The most effective way to combat the reduced output of cloudy, rainy days is to simply add more panels.
+1. Oversize Your Solar Array: The most effective way to combat the reduced output of cloudy, rainy days is to simply add more panels.
 If your panels are only producing 20% of their rated capacity on a rainy day, having twice as many panels means you'll still generate a usable amount of power.

+2. Increase Your Battery Capacity: In the winter, the days are shorter, and the nights are longer.
 You need a battery bank large enough to carry you through several consecutive days of bad weather (often called "days of autonomy").
-Use our WattSizing calculator to determine exactly how many batteries you need for your specific winter climate.
-If you're wondering about specific battery runtimes, check out our guide: How Long Will a 100Ah Battery Run an Appliance?.
+Use our WattSizing calculator to determine exactly how many batteries you need.

-In the winter, the sun is much lower in the sky.
+3. Optimize the Tilt Angle: In the winter, the sun is much lower in the sky.
 If you have adjustable solar mounts, you should increase the tilt angle of your panels in the winter to face the sun more directly.
+A steeper angle has a massive secondary benefit: it helps snow slide off much faster!

-No matter how large your solar array and battery bank are, there may be times when a week-long blizzard completely depletes your system.
-For true off-grid reliability in harsh climates, a backup gas or propane generator is essential to recharge your batteries when the sun simply won't cooperate.
+4. Have a Backup Generator: No matter how large your solar array and battery bank are, there may be times when a week-long blizzard completely depletes your system.
+For true off-grid reliability in harsh climates, a backup generator is essential.

 Frequently Asked Questions (FAQ)